Find tag file entries matching specified names¶

 - Missing values and boolean false are represented by

 #tand all other values are considered to be true.

 (+ 1 (+ 2 3)) means add 2 and 3 first, then add the result with 1.

-The tag entries that makes the filter expression produces non-#f values are filtered out (#f means false).
+The tag entries that make the filter expression produces true value are printed by readtags.